Designing Unmanned Military Vehicles to Ensure Soldier Safety

 Having the best unmanned vehicles will be critical for keeping the upper hand, and this will be heavily dependent on advanced electronics and computing technologies specified.
 Typically, propulsion for UAVs or UGVs is electrically based – requiring efficient, high-speed motor drives.
 Often, the vehicles are loaded with a rich set of sensors (carrying any combination of motion sensors, opto sensors, proximity sensors, thermal sensors, radar, GPS and high-definition cameras) for functions such as navigation, threat detection, obstacle avoidance and intelligence gathering.
 Vehicles for tasks like recovery will also have mechanisms like grippers and multi-axis motion controls.
 This means they will have complex electrical subsystems, encompassing battery management, power electronics, signal processing, sensor fusion, computing and communication elements.

 As a consequence of all this, even a small vehicle could require extensive electrical infrastructure to deliver data and power to the places they are needed.
 At the same time, careful attention to wiring is called for in order to avoid excessive weight, prevent detection and minimize vulnerability to attacks that could range from hand-gunfire to electronic warfare.
 Trimming weight from on-board systems is always very important, so as to maximize agility and range, as well as allowing for a greater payload to be carried.

-Consolidating and centralizing the wiring can streamline cable armouring to save weight.
-It can also help optimise weight distribution, which can be extremely important in a UAV.
+Consolidating and centralizing the wiring can streamline cable armoring to save weight.
+It can also help optimize weight distribution, which can be extremely important in a UAV.
 Concentrating the wiring within a well-protected area can, in addition, minimize the probability that attackers firing small arms (like handguns) could disable the vehicle.
 Vehicle assembly is much easier and faster too.